Bossleach101/forklift/README.md

-# Forklift: Neural Lifting and Deobfuscation
+# Neural Lifting and Deobfuscation

 Repository extending the original *Forklift: An Extensible Neural Lifter* (COLM 2024) to target binary deobfuscation and assembly-to-IR translation.